shopware5/devdocs/source/designers-guide/getting-started/index.md

  │              └── all.less
 ```

-To add new less files, you need to create a new **all.less** file, which is required.
-Now you are able to create your own less files, add styling to them and simply import them into the all.less file.
-You can do that by using the **@import** command.
-If you have larger theme changes it is adviced to adapt the less-file subfolders of the responsive theme to have a better overview, but in this case we will just create a new less file called **navigation.less**.
+To add new Less files, you need to create a new `all.less` file.
+This file is required, and should be used exclusively to import other Less files, in which you will define your custom styling.
+Your custom Less files can be imported by using the `@import` function on your `all.less` file.
+If you have extensive theme changes, it's recommended to adapt the Less file subfolders of the `Responsive` theme to have a better overview, but in this case we will just create a new Less file called `navigation.less`.

 ```
 //inside the all.less file
 @import 'navigation';
 ```

-First of all you would add a bit of styling to the new button, so the icon is centered inside it.
-Inside the less files you are able to use all less **mixins** and **variables** of shopware itself (e.g. the unitize mixin, that helps to calculate the **px**-values into relative **rem**-values).
+The first step is to add some simple styling rules to the new button we just created, so that the icon is centered inside it.
+Inside the Less files, you are able to use all the Less __mixins__ and __variables__ that Shopware provides (e.g. the `unitize` mixin, that helps convert __px__ values into relative __rem__ values).

 ```
 .starButton i.icon--star {
     .unitize(font-size, 18);